SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

 <a id='examples'></a>
 ## Use Cases

-### Create an protect-worthy instance and assign initial permissions to owner
+### Create a protect-worthy instance and assign initial permissions to owner
 The user with log-on name `advertiser` creates a new advertisement (id = `55`).
 You can test with POST-request `/api/v1/ads/acl/` that the following entries are created in the postgreSql `test` database.

 - For the user principal `advertiser` an entry gets created (if not yet there) in the `ACL_SID` table: